También disponible en/also available in: Español

 If you take the time to properly tag your tracks, you will be rewarded with a huge amount of filter features on the NXS2 that make finding the perfect track to play much easier than before.

 The SC5000 Prime doesn’t lag behind.
 First of all, the screen being muli-gesture, it supports gestures we are all used from our daily use of smartphones and tablets, such as swiping.
 On the SC5000, loading a track is as easy as swiping the desired track to right.
-Swiping to the right puts the track into the preparation folder.
+Swiping to the left puts the track into the preparation folder.

 Besides that, there is also an integrated keyboard, and tracks can be filtered according to Genre, Album, Artist, and BPM.